clarus/redux-ship/docs/tutorial/counter.md

   }
 }
 ```
 This describes a quite standard reducer with typing.
-Notice that we name the actions `Patch`.
+Notice that we name the actions `Commit`.
 This is to make clear that these actions are used to modify the state, by opposition to asynchronous actions.

 ## View
 In `App.js` we add the view of the counter: